 - 1. Licence applicants which capitalise the costs by acquiring a player's registration as an intangible assets must apply certain minimum accounting requirements as described below in paragraph 2. - 2.
 The minimum accounting requirements for licence applicants that capitalise the costs of acquiring a player's registration as an intangible asset are as follows: - a) The acquisition of a player's registration must be recognised in the financial statements when all significant conditions for the transfer to take place have been satisfied, i.e. the transfer is effectively unconditional, which means that there must be a legally binding agreement between the two clubs and between the acquiring club and the player. - b) Only direct costs of acquiring a player's registration can be capitalised.
 For accounting purposes, the carrying value of an individual player must not be revalued, even though management may believe market value is higher than carrying value.
 In addition, whilst it is acknowledged that a licence applicant may be able to generate some value from the use and/or transfer of locally trained players, for accounting purposes costs relating to an applicant's own youth sector must not be included in the balance sheet as only the cost of players purchased is to be capitalised.
 All forms of consideration to and/or benefit of players (however not sign-on fees) must be treated as employee benefits expenses and not costs of acquiring a player's registration.
 Finance costs arising in respect of borrowings are treated as finance costs and are not costs of acquiring a player's registration even if the borrowings were obtained to help finance the acquisition of player registrations. - c) Amortisation begins when the player's registration is acquired.
-Amortisation ceases when the asset is fully amortised or when the asset is derecognised (i.e. the registration is permanently transferred to another club), whichever comes first. - d) In respect of each individual player's registration, the depreciable amount must be allocated on a systematic basis over its useful life.
-This is achieved by the systematic allocation of the cost of the asset as an expense over the period of the player's contract. - If the period of a player's contract with the club is extended, then the intangible asset carrying value of the player's registration plus any additional directly attributable contract negotiation costs (e.g. agent's/intermediary's fees) are to be amortised over the extended period of the player's contract or over the remaining period of the original contract. - e) All capitalised player values must be reviewed individually each year by management for impairment.
+Amortisation ceases when the asset is fully amortised or when the asset is derecognised (i.e. the registration is permanently transferred to another club), whichever comes first. - d) In respect of each individual player's registration, the depreciable amount must be allocated on a systematic basis over its useful life, 5 years maxThis is achieved by the systematic allocation of the cost of the asset as an expense over the period of the player's contract, 5 years max - If the period of a player's contract with the club is extended, then the intangible asset carrying value of the player's registration plus any additional directly attributable contract negotiation costs (e.g. agent's/intermediary's fees) can either be amortised over the remaining period of the original contract or over the extended contract term, 5 years max from the time of the extension of the contract term. - e) All capitalised player values must be reviewed individually each year by management for impairment.
 If the recoverable amount for an individual player is lower than the carrying amount on the balance sheet, the carrying amount must be adjusted to the recoverable amount and the adjustment charged to the profit and loss account as an impairment cost.
 All licence applicants must apply consistent accounting policies in respect of player registration costs.